Ryzuria/create-timesheet/README.md

 # create-timesheet

-This is a script to create timesheet from checkout data from basecamp from currently month.
+This is a script to create timesheet from checkout data, get the data from basecamp currently mounth

 > Note: Need to manually copy cookies from your browser.